vocalpy/CMACBench/README.md

-# Nicholson-Cohen-2024-Bio-Sound-Seg-Bench
+# BioSoundSegBench

-Code for paper on benchmarking methods for segmenting speech and animal sounds
+Code for the BioSoundSegBench dataset

 ## Set-up